-Looking for an Road Trip Adventure around the Great Lakes?
+Looking for a Road Trip Adventure around the Great Lakes?

 In this new Great Lakes Shoreline Tour we cover in detail:

-- What to See/Do Around EACH Lake like; Ocqueoc Falls Scenic Site, Les Cheneaux Islands, Antique Boat Museum, and many, many more places including BONUS side trips!
+- What to See/Do Around EACH Lake: Ocqueoc Falls Scenic Site, Les Cheneaux Islands, Antique Boat Museum, and many, many more places, including BONUS side trips!